-- A regulation game consists of 7 innings, unless extended because of a tie score, or shortened (i) because the home team needs none of its half of the 7th inning or only a fraction of it, (ii) because the umpire-in-chief calls the game. - (2) Until the umpire calls the game because of light failure, weather, time limit, or any other reason, if the score is tied after 7 completed innings, play shall continue until (1) the visiting team has scored more total runs than the home team at the end of a completed inning, or (2) the home team scores the winning run in an uncompleted inning. - (3) If a game is called, it is a regulation game: - A. If 4 innings have been completed, - B. If the home team has scored more runs in 3 or 3 and a fraction half-innings than the visiting team has scored in 4 completed half-innings, - C. If the home team scores one or more runs in its half of the 4th inning to tie the score. - (4) If a regulation game is called with the score tied, it shall not become a suspended game. - (5) If a game is called before it has become a regulation game, the umpire-in-chief shall declare it "No Game."
+(2) If the score is tied after 7 completed innings, play shall continue until (1) the visiting team has scored more total runs than the home team at the end of a completed inning, or (2) the home team scores the winning run in an uncompleted inning.

+Rule 14.07.01 (a) (2) Comment: Play may continue if the score is tied at the end of seven innings and time under Rule 14.07.07 allows for additional innings to be played.

+- (3) If a game is called, it is a regulation game: - A. If 4 innings have been completed, - B. If the home team has scored more runs in 3 or 3 and a fraction half-innings than the visiting team has scored in 4 completed half-innings, - C. If the home team scores one or more runs in its half of the 4th inning to tie the score. - (4) If a regulation game is called with the score tied, it shall become a suspended game if such game must end with a winning team.
+See Rule 14.07.02